lzell/AIProxySwift/README.md

 Take these steps to build and run an OpenAI realtime example:

-1. Generate a new SwiftUI Xcode project called `MyApp`
+1. Generate a new SwiftUI Xcode project
 2. Add the `NSMicrophoneUsageDescription` key to your info.plist file
 3. If macOS, tap your project > your target > Signing & Capabilities and add the following:
     - App Sandbox > Outgoing Connections (client)
     - App Sandbox > Audio Input
     - Hardened Runtime > AudioInput
-4. Replace the contents of `MyApp.swift` with the snippet below
+4. Replace the contents of `ContentView.swift` with the snippet below
 5. Replace the placeholders in the snippet
     - If connecting directly to OpenAI, replace `your-openai-key`
     - If protecting your connection through AIProxy, replace `aiproxy-partial-key` and `aiproxy-service-url`